-1.6 Terminology
+A.5 Terminology

 In this standard, a "smallholder" is an individual or family who owns, manages, or uses forests which are less than 20 hectares in size that may be defined as plantations, woodlots, or agroforestry.
-"Smallholder" may also include community producers, including Indigenous or others who fulfil the criteria for small size (as above), or a cooperative or community which owns, manages and uses a forest where less than 20 hectares has been allocated to each member or family.
+Smallholder may also include community producers, including Indigenous or others who fulfil the criteria for small size (as above), and meet the requirements above (see Section A.4).

-In different countries, smallholders are known by various names - for example, woodlot owners, family foresters, small non-industrial private forest owners, small forest enterprises, community forestry operations, and non-timber forest product (NTFP) harvesters.
+Smallholders may also be known by various other names - for example, woodlot owners, family foresters, small non-industrial private forest owners, small forest enterprises, community forestry operations and non-timber forest products (NTFPs) harvesters.
 Smallholders produce a wide variety of timber, non-timber and non-wood products.

 Similarly, the smallholder's forest is also known by various names - for example, woodlots, plantations, tree farms, etc. In some countries, forests only refer to natural forests.
-For the purposes of this Standard, reference to "smallholder's forest" is used consistently to refer to all the smallholdings with trees that are less than 20 ha.
-The term "smallholder's forest" is defined in the Glossary and includes plantation.
+For the purposes of this Standard, reference to "smallholder's forest" is used consistently to refer to all elements outlined in the scope table in Section C below.
+The term "smallholder's forest" is defined in the Glossary.